 - Parenting the Husband: Albeit for a very short while.

-- Refuge in Audacity: Roberto Benigni made a nominal comedy about the Holocaust, the supreme film artistic challenge that got him hailed as a master filmmaker for doing something even Charlie Chaplin would never have dared.
+- In a real life example, Roberto Benigni made a nominal comedy about the Holocaust, the supreme film artistic challenge that got him hailed as a master filmmaker for doing something even Charlie Chaplin would never have dared.

 - Rich Suitor, Poor Suitor: Dora has very rich but obnoxious fiance at the beginning of the movie, whom later breaks up with to be with Guido.